 When we’re angry, our body tenses up.
 Yoga poses can also help us channel the anger we feel into a physical movement, helping to release excess energy and tension.

 Yoga also incorporates a number of different breathing techniques and many of these are designed to calm the nervous system (such as alternate nostril breathing).
 This can be a useful practice to come back to when you feel anger in everyday scenarios and are unable to practice the physical poses of yoga.

 For the times you can practice yoga however, the following poses can be helpful for reducing anger and encouraging a calmer state of mind.

 Inversions are great for stabilising your nervous system.
-To do shoulder stand, lie on your back with your hands at your side and your feet together.
-Lift your legs up to form a 90 degree angle with your body.
+To do a shoulder stand, lie on your back with your hands at your side and your feet together.
+Lift your legs up to form a 90-degree angle with your body.
 Use your arms to support and lift your body up by bending the elbows and keeping your pals under your waist.

 If you find this difficult, try legs up the wall pose instead for the same calming effect.

 If you’ve never tried yoga before, we recommend having some classes with a teacher to ensure you’re moving in a safe way.
-You can use our search tool to find a yoga teacher near you.
+Find a yoga teacher near you.